 Donovan Mitchell was emotional after his game seven loss to the Denver Nuggets.
 However, he stated post-game that the pain he feels is nothing compared to the problems that the family members of victims of police brutality face regularly.

 The 23-year-old lamented the fact that basketball is merely a game.
-Mitchell’s disappointed in the outcome of the series but is aware of the real-world issues that should take precedent during these trying times.
+Mitchell’s disappointed in the outcome of the series but is aware of the real-world issues that should take precedence during these trying times.

 Mitchell has spoken on the systemic racism taking place in our society multiple times.
 While discussing the callous shooting of Jacob Blake, the Jazz star touched on the trepidation black people have when leaving their homes.